Kid-Friendly Solar STEM Projects!

 2 sheets of white paper

-1 plastic bag that will cover one of the cups
+1 plastic bag to cover one of the cups

-Let the cups sit for an hour and each make a prediction on which cup will heat up the fastest and why.
+Let the cups sit for an hour.
+Ask everyone to predict which cup will heat up fastest and why.

-Once the hour is up measure the temperature of each cup and see the results!
+Once the hour is up, measure the temperature of the water in each cup and see the results!

 2. Absorbing and Reflecting Heat

-Also, make sure to check out our very own Ryan Albert giving a solar demonstration to a 3rd-grade class - a super cool demonstration on how light makes power!
+Also, make sure to check out our very own Ryan Albert giving a solar demonstration to a third-grade class — a super-cool example of how light makes power!
 To try this at home, you can order your own solar rover kit on Amazon.com.

 We wish everyone a great start to the school year!